-The Bucknell Environmental Center's first ever "Environmental Snaptalks" occurred on Thursday, March 10, 2011.
+The Bucknell Center for Sustainability & the Environment's first ever "Environmental Snaptalks" occurred on Thursday, March 10, 2011.
 Six professors from across colleges and departments spoke for eight minutes each on a variety of environmental and sustainability perspectives.
 Their presentations are available for to view:

 - Beth Duckles, assistant professor of sociology, discussed "Looking Green and Being Green Using Sustainable Construction Practices."

 - Kevin Gilmore, visiting assistant professor of civil and environmental engineering, examined "Implementation of the Total Dissolved Solids Restrictions on Marcellus Shale Flowback Water."